Krylon360/vault-ec2-autoscaling/docs/AutoScalingWithTLSAuthentication.md

-# Auto Scaling with TLS Authentication
+# Auto scaling with TLS authentication